 How to Think about Analysis, Lara Alcock

 This section is concerned with so-called “discrete mathematics”, which here would be basic combinatorics (including induction) and mostly graph theory.
-This kind of mathematics is especially useful for computer science, and one of my favorite textbook on the subject is written by Donald Knuth, one of the most legendary programmers of all times.
-Regardless, a good introduction to the subject is this book:
+This kind of mathematics is especially useful for computer science, and one of my favorite textbook on the subject is written by Donald Knuth, one of the greatest programmer of all times.
+If you are especially interested in computer science or programming, then it’s hard to beat it:

 Discrete Mathematics and Its Applications, Kenneth H. Rosen